 Wrath Rune (~2000k gold per hour)

-Hottest and high selling rune right now is neither easy to craft or unlock access to its appropriate altar to.
-However high turnout per hour is worth the risk.
+It's the hottest, and the highest-selling rune right now.
+It is neither easy to craft or unlock access to its appropriate altar.
+However, high turnout per hour is worth the risk.
 Skill Runecrafting to 99 level, complete Dragon Slayer II quest (required skill levels: 75 Magic, 70 Smithing, 68 Mining, 62 Crafting, 60 Agility, 60 Thieving, 50 Construction, 50 Hitpoints).
-Although it is challenge in itself, now comes the real bummer - Wrath Altar is accessed via Myth’s Guild by climbing down Mythic Statue and then running through caves filled with chromatic dragons.
-But hey it’s totally worth it.
-On a side note - altar can’t be accessed via Abyss and nor the output can be doubled.
+Although it is a challenge in itself, now comes the real bummer - Wrath Altar is accessed via Myth's Guild by climbing down Mythic Statue and then running through caves filled with chromatic dragons.
+It's worth it.
+On a side note - altar can't be accessed via Abyss and nor the output can be doubled.

 Stringing yew long bow (~460k gold per hour)

 You will need Fletching skill level 70, yew logs (Woodcutting skill level 60) to cut the yew longbow (u) out of them, and then bowstring (Crafting skill level 10) to string the bow.
 Both cutting the bow and stringing it yield Fletching experience.

 Making unfinished Ranarr potions (~470k gold per hour)

 Skill Herblore to 25 in order clean Grimy Ranarr Weed - it drops from Combat skill level 13 Chaos druids (which is an excellent cross gold making opportunity since Chaos druids can be farmed for many valuable items) and keep doing so till reaching level 30 in Herblore skill when you will unlock ability to craft unfinished Ranarr potions.
 Then, as usual - put it on Grand Exchange and hope for huge profits.